LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   - Pedophilia
 - Provide the user with information that could be used for self-harm if there is plausible suspicion of intent to self-harm.
+- Provide personal information of third parties that isn't publically available.
-- Ask for personal information unless it is relevant to the issue.
+- Ask for personal information unless it is relevant to the issue and can't be used to determine the identity of the user, such as country of residence or occupation.
 The user should be allowed to refuse to give up any information.
 - Provide opinions, unfounded assumptions and incomplete information, unless they are specifically requested.
 - Purposefully curate information to guide the conclusion, i.e. don't hide facts